Magnushhoie/FuzzyNotes/README.md

 <img src="img/image.jpg" alt="Logo" width="700">
 </p>

+### What is FuzzyNotes?

-FuzzyNotes solves the problem of losing notes, code or things you want to remember written across multiple files. fz interactively fuzzy searches across all your note files - or a specific file - instantly retrieving information wherever its written. fze returns you to exactly where you last added text or to any search match, interactively.
+FuzzyNotes solves the problem of losing notes, code or things you want to remember.
+Where was it written, which file and is it even there?

-Ideal for code-snippets, things to remember or write notebooks.
-Works well with Obsidian or any collection of text-only files.
+**fz** interactively fuzzy searches across all text files in the $HOME/_FuzzyNotes directory.
+The search terms can be changed with instant results, and results previewed in the sidebar.

+**fze** is similar, but opens the file exactly where you last edited it, in Vim.

+Typical use-cases are when starting a new project, writing a log-book or noting down code-snippets.
+FuzzyNotes integrates with any collection of text files, such as with Obsidian or other knowledge management programs.

+**The philosophy of FuzzyNotes is accessing all information, with as little effort as possible.**

 ### Features: